bernhardAxonIvy/doc/source/concepts/3rd-party-integration/process-extension.rst

 Process Extensions
 ==================

-|axon-ivy| contains :ref:`extensible-process-elements`.
+|axon-ivy| contains :ref:`extendible-process-elements`.
 You use these to
 implement execution behavior requirements that none of the standard process elements can fulfill.
 By implementing one of these Java interfaces, you can weave any 3rd party logic into the process during execution time.